Frequently Asked Questions

 Groups & Events

 Yes.
-The private indoor pool, hot tub, firepit, and large kitchen make Pool House Lodge a popular choice for birthday parties, bachelorette weekends, and milestone celebrations.
+The private indoor pool, hot tub, firepit, and large kitchen make Pool House Lodge a popular choice for birthday celebrations, bachelorette weekends, and milestone gatherings.
 The property is exclusively yours during your stay, so the group never has to share spaces with other guests.
+See our celebration planning guide →

 Yes, though the property is large.
 Couples who book the whole cabin enjoy exclusive use of a private indoor pool, outdoor hot tub, firepit, and 22 secluded acres.
 The setting is quiet and scenic — ideal for a luxury escape.
 See our romantic getaway guide for tips on how to plan the stay.